TOGoS/NodeBuildUtil/README.md

 to invoke the TypeScript compiler to turn a folder full of TypeScript files into JavaScript.
 This project's own (build.js)[build.js] provides examples of both.

-Add more boilerplate to kick off the process when build.js is executed:
+Some final boilerplate to kick off the process when build.js is executed:

 ```javascript
 bb.processArgvAndBuild(process.argv.slice(2)).catch( (err) => {